 The curriculum at Aston Fields Middle School:

 a) Actively promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 This is underpinned by the school’s ethos of providing a caring, family atmosphere based on courtesy, co-operation, mutual respect and good manners, as well as our character education programme.

 b) Promotes tolerance of, and respect for, people of other faiths, cultures and lifestyles with effective social, moral, spiritual and cultural development of pupils, including through engaging pupils in extra-curricular activity and local community links.

 c) Includes a balanced approach to pupils’ religious education which is broadly Christian but encompasses all major world faiths.

 d) Includes a variety of assemblies which help to promote pupils’ social, moral, spiritual and cultural development, providing clear guidance on what is right and wrong.

 Our pupils learn across two key stages here at Aston Fields Middle School.
-Years 5 and 6 are the completion of the Key Stage 2 curriculum, culminating in the SATS test in Y6.
-The children then continue into KS3 through Years 7 and Y8.
+Years 5 and 6 are the completion of the Key Stage 2 curriculum, culminating in the SATS test in Year 6.
+The pupils then continue into KS3 through Year 7 and Year 8.

 There are 5 x 1 hour lessons = 25 hours learning time.

-For individual subjects' curriculum information please select from the Subjects drop-down menu at the top of the page.
+For information about individual subjects, please select from the Subjects drop-down menu at the top of the page.